alarm-redist/redist/task_tracker.md

     - Partition split problem

 # ----- COMPLETED TASKS -----

+**Remove Plan String Label and Replace with Split Order Number - DONE 11/1/2024**
+Task: Remove the string label attribute from plan objects and instead just have a vector which tracks the relative order regions were added.
+This will be a vector mapping region id to a number where the order of the number relative to the others indicates the order it was added.
+Will also need to add a region_order_max attribute so each time a new region is added it is set to that plus one.
+At the end you can use this to recover the order districts were created but it can also be used to inspect intermediate results as well.

+Comments after completion: Successfully redesigned cpp and R code so it is now possible to track the relative order regions were added and the R function now automatically makes it so that region ID is numbered oldest to most recent added.

+**Track Remainder Better - DONE 11/12024**
+Task: Right now the remainder region in a plan is blindly set to region2_id but this will be a problem for the merge split because the remainder might get changed.

+Comments after completion: Added a new option to the `Plan` constructor for specifying whether the plan is for district only splits or not.
+If its district only splits remainder is initialized to 0 and if not set to -1.
+That should mean if any future code tries to use remainder region when it shouldn't that will throw an error.

+**Rewrite gsmc and basic_smc into one function - DONE 11/1/2024**
+Task: Use the code from the new `smc_and_mcmc.cpp` file to rewrite the gsmc and basic_smc stuff.
+It should be possible to make one version of most of the functions and just have a single input control whether or not it just splits districts.
+This should cut down on the code and eliminate the big redundancy problem.

+Comments after completion: The functionality previously in `gsmc.cpp` and `basic_smc.cpp` has now been moved to `optimal_gsmc.cpp` and some of the functions in there (namely the splitting and weight ones) have been moved to their own files.
+There is now a general purpose function that handles this with a new flag to control whether or not its doing generalized splits or one-district splits only.
+I also deleted the `redist_gsmc.R` and `redist_basic_smc.R` and consolidated things to the `redist_optimal_gmsc.R` which also now has a flag for generalized vs one district splits.

+**Create Separate Updating Function - DONE 11/1/2024** Create a function which takes a cut tree and information on the new regions and updates them.
+Previously this was in the `cut_regions` function but it has now been seperated out since sometimes for the MCMC step we want to know what a cut region would look like but don't neccesarily always want to actually change it.

 **Compress dval storage in `plan` object - DONE FORGOT TO RECORD DATE**
 -   We don't actually need to store an `V` length vector of the dvals associated with each vertex.
 Instead all you need to do is keep a vector mapping region id values to the dvalue